smare/PdfCleanup/README.md

 - Title
 - Subject
 - Keywords
   The application then writes the values to the PDF's metadata fields.

 ## Getting Started
   **PdfCleanup** is a Spring Batch application configured with Spring Boot, utilizing iText for manipulating PDF files.
-It uses Maven to manage dependencies, build, test and deployment.
+It uses Maven to manage dependencies, build, test, and deployment.